-Nebraska should explicitly make teacher ineffectiveness grounds for dismissal so that districts do not feel they lack the legal basis for terminating consistently poor performers, and it should steer clear of euphemistic terms that are ambiguous at best and may be interpreted as concerning dereliction of duty rather than ineffectiveness.
-In Nebraska, the process is the same regardless of the grounds for dismissal, which include "incompetency, neglect of duty, unprofessional conduct, insubordination, immorality, physical or mental incapacity, or other conduct which interferes substantially with the continued performance of duties."
+Montana should explicitly make teacher ineffectiveness grounds for dismissal so that districts do not feel they lack the legal basis for terminating consistently poor performers, and it should steer clear of euphemistic terms that are ambiguous at best and may be interpreted as concerning dereliction of duty rather than ineffectiveness.

 Nonprobationary teachers who are dismissed for any grounds, including ineffectiveness, are entitled to due process.
 However, cases that drag on for years drain resources from school districts and create a disincentive for districts to attempt to terminate poor performers.
-Therefore, the state must ensure that the opportunity to appeal occurs only once and only at the district level and involves only adjudicators with educational expertise.